 1. Retrieve all company-owned devices

-If your company provides employees with a laptop, tablet, smartphone, or any other mobile device, be sure to collect these items before a final check is issued.
+Collect these items before issuing a final check if your company provides employees with a laptop, tablet, smartphone, or any other mobile device.

-Not only are these devices valuable on their own, but most of them are also synced with company email accounts and remote access applications.
-Once all devices have been inventoried and accounted for, they should be completely reformatted and wiped clean of any other third-party applications.
+These devices are valuable, and most are synced with company email accounts and remote access applications.
+Once all devices have been inventoried and accounted for, they should be wholly reformatted and wiped clean of any third-party applications.

 2. Refresh network mapping

-When it comes to managing business networks, most companies are now taking active measures to map their networks and verify approved mobile access points.
-This is especially common when businesses have a BYOD (Bring Your Own Device) policy, as it allows IT administrators to better understand who is accessing their system at all times.
+When managing business networks, most companies are now actively mapping their networks and verifying approved mobile access points.
+This is especially common when businesses have a BYOD (Bring Your Own Device) policy, as it allows IT administrators to understand who is accessing their system at all times.

-Once an employee is no longer with the company, IT administrators should confirm that any devices owned by employees are completely cleared of corporate data (email, documents, applications, etc.) and any access utilities such as VPN clients are removed.
-Mobile Device Management (MDM) platforms can help in the automation of this process.
+Once an employee is no longer with the company, IT administrators should confirm that any devices owned by employees are entirely cleared of corporate data (email, documents, applications, etc.) and that access utilities such as VPN clients are removed.
+Mobile Device Management (MDM) platforms can help automate this process.

 3. Revoke account access permissions